WhaleOTE/RealmEye-Character-Delogger/README.md

 # RealmEye-Character-Delogger
-RealmEye Character Delogger is a Python script that automatically sets your character(s) on your RealmEye as "Dead".
+RealmEye Character Delogger is a Python script that automatically sets your character(s) on your RealmEye Page as "Dead" every minute.

+    1. Sends a login POST request to RealmEye
+    2. Logs the session cookie that is provided when you login to RealmEye
+    3. Sends a delete character POST request to RealmEye using the session cookie.
+    4. Repeats every minute for 60 iterations (1 hour)
+    5. Sends a logout POST request to RealmEye using your current session cookie for verification
+    6. Sends another login POST request to RealmEye and repeats.

 Want to keep your RealmEye page fully public, but don't want characters and fame history to update?

 ## Requirements

 - Python 3.x or higher installed.
 You can download it from [here](https://www.python.org/downloads/).
--RealmEye Profile.
-You can obtain a password to your RealmEye by messagin [MrEyeball](https://www.realmeye.com/mreyeball) in-game.
+- RealmEye Profile.
+You can obtain a password to your RealmEye by messaging [MrEyeball](https://www.realmeye.com/mreyeball) in-game.

 ## Installation